jackcooperdev/CauldronDocs/pages/engine/tools/launch.md

 ### logInjector (logFile, sessionID)

-This injects the sessionID into the logFile in order to seperate log files for each session.
+This injects the sessionID into the logFile to separate log files for each session.

 ### buildJVMRules (manifest, libraryList, versionData, overrides)